remarkjs/remark-github/readme.md

 ## When should I use this?

-This project is useful if you want to emulate how markdown would work in a GitHub comment/issue/PR/release, but it’s actually displayed somewhere else (on a website, or in other places on GitHub which don’t link references, such as markdown in a repo or Gist).
+This project is useful if you want to emulate how markdown would work in GitHub comments, issues, PRs, or releases, but it’s actually displayed somewhere else (on a website, or in other places on GitHub which don’t link references, such as markdown in a repo or Gist).
 This plugin does not support other platforms such as GitLab or Bitbucket and their custom features.